es3n1n/rctf2pages/README.md

 # rctf2pages

-Links rot, which would be especially sad when you have a beautifully themed RCTF website :(.
-None of the existing RCTF archival technologies archive the entire website and keep it browsable; in most cases, they only archive the handouts and the challenge descriptions.
+Links rot, which would be especially sad when you have a beautifully themed rCTF website :(.
+None of the existing rCTF archival technologies archive the entire website and keep it browsable; in most cases, they only archive the handouts and the challenge descriptions.

 This is why we created rctf2pages.
-Github Pages can now host a static version of a RCTF site long after the CTF event is over.
+Github Pages can now host a static version of a rCTF site long after the CTF event is over.

 Challenges that need special hosting requirements, such as netcat-based challenges, are not in scope of this project, unfortunately.
 Though I guess